Top 15 Mexican Traditions

 They believe that if you eat 12 grapes in 60 seconds then your 12 wishes will come true in the new year and you will remain lucky throughout the year.
 Some people are also of the view that if you concentrate on 12 new resolutions, then you will easily accomplish them.

 In Mexico, a girl that gets 15th years old is called quinceanera.
 It is a Spanish word; quince means fifteen and anos means years.
 This word represents a girl who turns 15 years old and it reflects their transition to maturity.
-This tradition of Mexico has a history from Aztec culture.
+This tradition of Mexico has a history of Aztec culture.

 According to them, when a girl gets 15, she can fulfill all the adultery tasks and one of them is to become a parent.
 This tradition is celebrated in the Church.
 The girl wears a beautiful gown of her favorite color and carries a bunch of matching flowers.
 Other festivities include lavish feasts and dances.